 Abrams Creek Wetlands Preserve Nature Walks

-The focus of these guided nature walks, held in the spring and fall, will be on birds, flowers, trees and signs of the season.
-The group meets at 8:30 am in the Abrams Crossing Shopping Center (in the Children of America) parking lot at 621 West Jubal Early Drive.
-FREE.
-For more information, call Jim Smith at (540) 303-3983 or see the current Winchester Parks and Recreation program guide for upcoming dates.
+The focus of these guided nature walks, held in the spring and fall, will be on birds, flowers, trees, and signs of the season.
+For more information, contact Winchester Parks & Recreation at 540-662-4946.

 Seasonal Interpretive Walking Tours